jwknz/docs.jwk.nz/docs/php/mvc_framework/setup.md

 Once the framework has been downloaded type in `composer update` and wait while some plugins are installed.

+NOTE: use `php composer.phar` if you are on a mac.

 ## Setup your git repository

 !!! note "Setup Git"